Welcome to ‘A Nordic PropTech View’, with Sanna Walfridsson our Q&A focused on Nordic PropTechs.

 Our Q&A series is an opportunity for our Nordic team, headed by Sanna Walfridsson to discuss all things PropTech, startups, and Careers with different founders from across the region.
 Each week we will ask PropTech innovators burning questions and quiz them about their products, we hope you find it insightful and enjoy getting to know the founders as much as we have.

-Founded in 2016, Soletair Power is a Finnish startup, working in the fields of Direct Air Capture and Power to X. They contribute to negative global emissions by developing technology for capturing CO2 from the air.
+Founded in 2016, Soletair Power is a Finnish carbon capture technology provider company, working in the fields of Direct Air Capture and Power to X. They contribute to negative global emissions by developing technology for capturing CO2 from the air.
 Their modular carbon capture solutions can easily be installed at building premises or retrofitted with the existing HVAC system.
 With their patented carbon-capture system installed in offices, building residents will enjoy better decision-making ability, and higher productivity while the building can contribute to reducing global CO2 emissions.
 Captured CO2 can be reused as a non-fossil-based resource in a wide array of applications.

 They have raised a total of €1.5M in funding over 2 rounds (seed).
 The latest funding was raised on Mar 2, 2021, from a Seed round.
 They have been developing DAC systems for quite some time.
 In 2021, together with Wärtsilä, they demonstrated making fuel from thin air at the Expo 2020 Dubai.
 Their Outdoor Direct Air Capture machine is already operational at ZBT, Germany.
 They are manufacturing commercial indoor CO2-capturing air filtering units for office use and also developing building ventilation integrated direct air capture unit at Wärtsilä’s Sustainable Technology Hub at Vaasa, Finland.
 Several other projects are in the pipeline.